Our carrot cake is the best I've ever tasted. The carrots, coconut, and

 have, as long as it's not old and dried out.

-Nuts-I like to use pecans or walnut for this.
+• Nuts: I like to use pecans or walnuts for this.
 No need to toast beforehand.

-and I like the look of the three layers, especially when I do it "naked cake style".
+choice, and I like the look of the three layers, especially when I do it "naked

 Ingredients